Artsplendr/Transformer-based-Recommendation-System/README.md

 ## Introducing Behavior Sequence Transformer (BST)

-[Qiwei Chen et al.](https://arxiv.org/abs/1905.06874) implemented BST in their recommendation system, which resulted in Click-Through-Rate (CTR) outperforming results.
+[Qiwei Chen et al.](https://arxiv.org/abs/1905.06874) implemented Behavior Sequence Transformer (BST) in their recommendation system, which resulted in Click-Through-Rate (CTR) outperforming results.

 Previous experiments in the area of recommendation systems (RS) were mainly based on the embedding raw features into low-dimensional vectors as input to MLP, which in turn provided final recommendations.
 Those projects didn't take into consideration user behavior sequence, which the authors consider as crucial to improve prediction power of recommendation systems.